yssource/rhai/README.md

 ```

 Remember that functions defined in script always take `Dynamic` arguments (i.e. the arguments can be of any type).

+Arguments are passed by value, so all functions are _pure_ (i.e. they never modify their arguments).

 Furthermore, functions can only be defined at the top level, never inside a block or another function.

 ```rust